Second Harvest Food Bank of Greater New Orleans and Acadiana

 Lake Charles, LA On-site

 Implement a focused major gifts development plan with the goals of cultivating relationships, stewarding donors, and soliciting gifts from major donors and prospects within a targeted region in southwest Louisiana.
-The primary focus is on individual donors, but this position will also have a portfolio with corporations and foundations.
-This position is also accountable for regional fundraising events.
-The Lake Charles Development Officer will work in collaboration with the Southwest Regional Director, Development and Communications Team, Chief Strategy Officer, President and CEO, other members of the Executive Leadership Team, and the company’s Regional Advisory Committee and Board on major gifts strategy and execution.
+The primary focus is on individual donors, but this position will also have accountability for some corporate and foundation giving.
+This position will work in collaboration with the Development and Communications Team, Chief Strategy Officer, President and CEO, other members of the Executive Leadership Team, and the company’s Development Committee and Board on major gifts strategy and execution.

 - Develop and execute a plan for soliciting gifts and developing a major gift plan in the context of an annual revenue goal for individual, corporate, and foundation major gifts and sponsorships.

 - Manage a portfolio of 50-100 donors and prospects.
 This includes all phases of the gift cycle (identifying and qualifying new prospects, initiating contact with donors, customizing cultivation and solicitation strategies, engaging in direct solicitation or facilitating solicitation meetings as appropriate, and implementing stewardship initiatives).
 Prepare personalized solicitation packages that focus on organizational needs, funder interests, and recognition, as appropriate.

 - Help plan and execute major donor cultivation, stewardship, and fundraising events.